jackHotch/Boiler-Room/README.md

 #### Absence Policy:

-- Illness, Weather, Emergency when able be in discord during class time
+- Absences are excused in the case of illness, weather, or some other emergency preventing attendance.
+If able, absent members should be available in discord during class time.

 #### Ethic Policy:

-- If you purposefully and intentionally delete work you fail out.
+- Purposeful and Intentional deletion of work against the interests of the team will be reported to the instructor so that it can be considered against your grade.

 #### Language Policy:

-- None of us speak non english language
+- All current members are native English speakers and will use English in team communications.

 #### Code/Work Modification Guidelines:

-- Matthew and Jonathan will be in charge of final merges and conflict resolutions at either of their discretions
+- Matt and Jonathan will be in charge of resolving final merges and conflict resolutions at their discretion.

 #### Face Mask Policy:

-- If it gets bad again or if you are pushing through sickness wear a mask, otherwise up to personal choice.
+- In the event an infectious disease is widespread or you suspect you may have an infectious disease and/or are feeling sick, members will wear a mask.
+Otherwise, mask-wearing is up to personal choice.

 ## Project Description